• Skip to primary navigation

 Ingredients

-• ¼ cup add-ins: chocolate chips sliced or slivered almonds, dried fruit, etc.
+- ¼ cup add-ins: chocolate chips, slivered almonds, dried fruit, etc.

 Instructions

-• Add the dates and water to a small saucepan over high heat, uncovered.
+- Add the dates and water to a small saucepan over high heat, uncovered.
 Once the water begins to boil, add the baking powder and stir, lowering the heat to medium or medium-high, so that the date mixture continues to foam and bubble.
 Continue to simmer for 5-10 minutes, stirring occasionally, until date mixture is completely broken down into an approximate paste.
 Remove from heat and let cool.
+Optionally, you can blend the cooled date paste in a blender or food processor to get a smoother paste.

-• Refrigerate for at least 2 hours before cutting into bars, for prettiest cuts.
-But also eat it warm if you're impatient 😉
+- Refrigerate for at least 2 hours before cutting into bars for the cleanest cuts.

 I’ve made these four times so I think I am overdue to comment.
 I LOVE these bars.
 The best thing about them is no food processing (so no cleaning the food processor).
 I use more chocolate chips (or carob chips) and no nuts.
 I would err on the side of more dates to allow for more stickiness and CHOP them before adding the pan.
 I just added instant coffee to my last batch and it was tasty.
 Thanks for the recipe!
 Again great idea and love the way they taste!